Written by Abdun Nur

-During the 14th century onwards the landlord’s progressively and continuously, over several centuries, deprived most of the British people of access to these ‘rights’ to agricultural land utilization through the enclosure of commons.
+During the 14th century onward, the landlord’s progressively and continuously, over several centuries, deprived most of the British people of access to these granted ‘rights’ to agricultural land utilization through the enclosure of commons.
 These ‘rights’ of access were taken from collective local utilization, to be held in the ownership of a select group who were generally not local.
 The historical process bears little relationship to the “Tragedy of the Commons”, the contrived propaganda theory which the neoliberal adopted as part of a smear campaign against common property utilization.

 The physical fences and hedges that stake out the private ownership of the fields of England, just as with every feudal State now installed globally, are shadowed by the metaphorical fences that now delineate more sophisticated forms of property (ownership), the fencing of resources, ranging from the atmosphere and the oceans to pollution sinks and intellectual property.

-The elite, once inaugurated through genocide, over the ensuing centuries install elaborate hierarchical fictions, these constructed legal fictions are all founded upon the same basis, ownership, the elite invent a deceptively named, ‘common property system’ perceived as the ‘State’, as a corporation which claims ownership of all the land and resources, and takes a share of the gains from those who utilize those resources, this corporation is named a country; that share of the real wealth of those laboring upon the land is determined by the owners upon the tenant, therefore the resources are inherently prone to decay, ecological exhaustion and collapse, as the owner seeks to extract ever greater returns from the slaves labouring upon the resources they hoard.
+The elite, once inaugurated through genocide, over the ensuing centuries install elaborate hierarchical fictions, these constructed legal fictions are all founded upon the same basis, ownership, the elite invent a deceptively named, ‘common property system’ perceived as the ‘State’, as a corporation which claims ownership of all the land and resources, and takes a share of the gains from those who utilize those resources, this corporation is named a country; that takes the real wealth of those laboring upon the land, at a level determined by the owners upon the tenant, therefore the resources are inherently prone to decay, ecological exhaustion and collapse, as the owner seeks to extract ever greater returns from the slaves labouring upon the resources they monopolize and hoard.